Penecruz/VAICOMPRO-Community/README.md

 # VAICOMPRO-Community
 VAICOM PRO for DCS World

-## Overview of the State of Play
+## Overview - Community Edition

 On 31 OCT 2022 Hollywood_315 open sourced his awesome AI communications software for DCS Word.
 VAICOMPRO has been the launch pad for VR flyers in DCS to create a immersive environment free from the constraints of keyboard or mouse-controlled radio menus.

-A group of community members have patched his work to make it compatible with DCS 2.8.XXXXX.
+A group of community members have patched his work to make it compatible with DCS 2.8.XXXXX and later.
 This is a standalone installer that will replace your previous version of VAICOMPRO.
+It will not work with DCS 2.7.XXXXX or erlier.

 We have tested this version and have not noticed any behaviors that were not present in the previous version.
 That said, there may be issues.
 Please use the issues register here on GitHub to report them.